prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 1. Create or rename a dedicated Maintainers team for every in-scope repository.
 1. Nest every Maintainers team below members.
 1. Nest any approved repository Admins team below its Maintainers team.
+1. Grant Owner access in both organizations to every active Steering Committee member who does not already have it.

 #### Phase 3: Apply repository permissions